OldhamMade/oldhammade.github.io/_posts/2014-05-05-stop-using-usernames.md

 ---
 layout: post
 title: "Stop using usernames!"
-excerpt: "Honestly.
+excerpt: "Seriously.
 It will make things much easier for your users."
 category: article
 tags:
   - development